 While many people liked Roosevelt, especially in the first few years of his presidency, the New Deal did receive a lot of criticism, both from conservatives who felt that it would ruin the way the economy worked and from liberals who felt that it did not give enough help to those who needed it.

 Business owners and rich Americans led the conservative criticism against the president.
-Many of them said that he was moving away from American values and worked against the New Deal.
-One group, the American Liberty League, was made of mostly conservative Democrats who said that some of Roosevelt’s New Deal programs were anti-American.
-More criticism came from the National Association of Manufacturers, which tried to get businessmen to ignore parts of the NRA and the new laws that protected labor unions.
+Many of them said that he was moving away from important American values.
+A group of business owners, the National Association of Manufacturers, tried to get businessmen to ignore parts of the NRA and the new laws that protected labor unions.
+Even a few conservative Democrats said that some of Roosevelt’s New Deal programs were anti-American.

 The most clear critic of the New Deal was Senator Robert Taft, son of former President William Howard Taft.
-Taft, like Hoover, thought that the government needed to let private businesses fix the economy instead of needing the government.
-He said the New Deal was socialist and attacked spending too much money.
+Taft, like Hoover, thought that the government needed to let private businesses fix the economy instead of the government.
+He said the New Deal was socialist and thought the government was spending too much money.
 He also did not like the National Labor Relations Board or Social Security.
-Taft never won his argument, but he was a Senator for many years and was always a strong conservative.
+Taft never won his argument, but he was a Senator for many years and always made strong conservative arguments against FDR’s plans.

 Other people thought that Roosevelt had not done enough.
 Dr. Francis E. Townsend of California was one who felt that Roosevelt had failed to deal with the country’s big problems.
 Townsend, who was a retired dentist, wanted a huge pension plan for the elderly.
-The Townsend Plan, as it was known, gained a great deal of popularity.
+The Townsend Plan, as it was known, was popular with many Americans.
 The Townsend Plan said the government should give every retired person $200 each month, as long as they spent it in 30 days.
 Townsend and his followers thought that the money would help the economy.

 Another person who became famous was Father Charles Coughlin.
 He was a “radio priest” who liked the New Deal in the beginning.
 But later he said that the president’s plan did not do enough.
-He created the National Union for Social Justice and used his weekly radio show to get followers.
+He used his weekly radio show to get followers.
 In the end, Coughlin lost his audience when he began saying anti-Semitic ideas and said that America should support Adolf Hitler in Germany.

 In 1935, the Supreme Court hurt the New Deal.
 In a series of decisions including United States v.
 Butler, Carter v.
 Carter Coal Company, Morehead v.
 New York, and Schechter Poultry Corp. v.
 United States, the Court said that important pieces of the New Deal were unconstitutional, including the AAA, WPA, NRA, and both federal and state minimum wage laws.
 In the opinion of the Court, Roosevelt had gone too far.
 The Constitution, the Court said, did not give the federal government the power to set prices or say how much workers should be paid.
 Roosevelt was not happy with the Court’s decision.

 Both the Supreme Court and Congress quickly said they did not like FDR’s new idea, including people from his own party and Roosevelt’s plan never happened.
 The retirement of Justice Van Devanter, as well as the sudden death of Senator Joe T. Robinson who had promoted Roosevelt’s plan in the Senate put a stop to court-packing.
 In the end, Roosevelt might have scared the justices into supporting his new programs, and they upheld both the Wagner Act and the Social Security Act.
 Never again during his presidency would the Supreme Court strike down any important parts of his New Deal.
-However, Roosevelt suffered politically in that Americans became more suspicious of his ideas and more cautious about giving power over their lives to any president.
+However, Roosevelt suffered politically in that Americans became more suspicious of his ideas and more cautious how much power the president has.

 Primary Source: Editorial Cartoon